OpenRefine/openrefine.org/src/pages/community.md

 # Get involved in the OpenRefine community

 OpenRefine is made by people like you.
-You can help us as
+You can help us in many ways, including the roles below.

 import OpenRefineIsMagicImageUrl from '@site/static/img/openrefine_is_magic.png';